Skip to Content

 For the Cookie Dough

-- In a large bowl, cream the butter and sugar until light and fluffy using an electric hand mixer, 2-3 min.
+1. In a large bowl, cream the butter and sugar until light and fluffy using an electric hand mixer, for 2-3 min.
 Beat in the egg, vanilla extract, and orange zest until well combined.

-- Add the flours, baking powder, and salt.
-Mix until a soft cookie dough forms.
+2. Add 3/4 cup of all-purpose flour, 3/4 c of whole wheat flour, the baking powder, and salt.
+Mix until a soft cookie dough forms, adding the remaining 1/4 cup of all-purpose flour as needed to bring the dough together.
 With your hands, shape the dough into a ball.
 Wrap the ball in plastic wrap and refrigerate until firm, 1 hour.

 For the Filling